Drill

 A drill is a tool used for making round holes or driving fasteners.
-It is fitted with a bit, either a drill or driverchuck.
-Hand-operated types are dramatically decreasing in popularity and cordless battery-powered ones proliferating due to increased efficiency and ease of use.
+It is fitted with a drill bit for making holes, or a screwdriver bit for securing fasteners.
+Historically, they were powered by hand, and later mains power, but cordless battery-powered drills are proliferating due to increased efficiency and ease of use.

-Drills are commonly used in woodworking, metalworking, construction, machine tool fabrication, construction and utility projects.
-Specially designed versions are made for miniature applications.
+Drills are commonly used in woodworking, metalworking, construction, machine tool fabrication, and utility projects.
+Specially designed versions are made for surgery, dentistry, miniatures, and other applications.